How Much Does Security Awareness Training Cost? A Market Analysis

 Follow:

-Let's get straight to it and answer the question.
-In 2023, how much does security awareness training cost?
-From $0.42 to $4 monthly per employee.
-Where exactly you land in this price range depends on the provider you choose, your business size, and the commitment you make (i.e., a monthly, annual, or multi-year purchase).
+In 2024, you can expect to pay between USD$0.42 and USD$4 monthly per employee for security awareness training.
+Where exactly you land in this price range depends on the type of provider you choose, the size of your business, and the commitment you make (i.e., a monthly, annual, or multi-year purchase).

 Let's dive into these factors to understand their impact on the overall cost of running security awareness training.

-We've identified four distinct types of security awareness training providers based on market analysis and our expertise in this field.
-It's important to flag this because each has an impact on the price you can expect to pay:
+There are four types of security awareness training companies.
+It's important to flag this because the type of provider you choose has an impact on the price you can expect to pay:

 This approach is typically a win-win for all parties.
-The provider can offer a low-cost alternative to semi-managed, fully managed, and niche-training providers while remaining profitable.
+The company can offer a low-cost alternative to semi-managed, fully managed, and niche-training companies while remaining profitable.
 The downside of this approach is that there may be a small amount of upskilling during the onboarding process.

-The security awareness training platform that CanIPhish provides operates under this cost model.
-Depending on the size of your business and the commitment you make; you can expect to pay between $0.42 to $1.00 monthly per employee.
+Depending on the size of your business and the commitment you make; you can expect to pay between USD$0.42 and USD$1.00 monthly per employee.

 Cost of self-service security awareness training platforms